 Considering custom mobile app development services, you probably stumble upon the term ‘software or mobile app requirements document’ too often.
-For experienced technology companies like Dashdevs, this type of technical writing can be par for the course.
-However, if you’re not involved in software engineering, mobile app requirements gathering and structuring can be confusing, tedious, and rather troublesome.
+In case you’re looking for how to write a software specification documentation, this article is for you.
+For experienced technology companies like Dashdevs, this type of a technical design document for mobile applications can be par for the course.
+However, if you aren’t involved in software engineering, mobile app requirements gathering and structuring can be confusing, tedious, and rather troublesome.

-Working closely with stakeholders at startups and SMEs, we know that software requirement specification for a mobile application can quickly turn into lengthy and overcomplicated documents, making them particularly vulnerable to mistakes and misinterpretations.
+Working closely with stakeholders at startups and SMEs, we know that a software requirements specification example for mobile applications can quickly turn into a lengthy and overcomplicated document, making it particularly vulnerable to mistakes and misinterpretations.
 Nevertheless, when done well, it will make sure that your team and business partners are all on the same page regarding your project’s scope, objectives, roles, and deadlines.
 Unfortunately, too often, business owners try to omit this step since they don’t want to hire an external company to take on this task or spend time on it inhouse.
 However, this leads to exceeding the original estimates, the rise of missed expectations, and schedule overrun.
 This is precisely why, at Dashdevs, we write specifications for every project and approve them with our clients.

-Although there is no universal approach to mobile software development, we share our internal best practices that will help you reduce the likelihood of errors, streamline the process, and guide to more effective outcomes.
+Although there’s no universal approach to mobile software development, we share our internal best practices that will help you reduce the likelihood of errors, streamline the process, and guide to more effective outcomes.

-Let’s start with outlining a software requirement specification definition (SRS), what this document should contain, and why do we use it on our projects.
+Let’s start with outlining a software requirements specification definition (SRS), what this document should contain, and why we use it on our projects.

-What is a software specification document? — In simple terms, it is your product idea written on paper.
-SRS includes information on what needs your solution covers, what features it should have and how they should work, what load it should resist, or when a finished product should be delivered.
+What’s a software requirement documentation? — In simple terms, it’s your product idea written on paper.
+A good SRS example for mobile applications includes information on what needs your solution covers, what features it should have and how they should work, what load it should resist, or when a finished product should be delivered.
 It gives a comprehensive overview of all functional and non-functional requirements of a project.

 A well-structured and unambiguous product specification document is an important sign on the road to a successful project.
 It serves as a formal agreement between a business customer and a contractor and makes sure that both are working toward a common goal.